jameswestgate/templateIL/README.md

 templateIL
 ==========

-Create markup from a javascript object literal
+Create markup from a javascript object literal.
+PLaceholder repo for wikipages (for now).